 A previous history of postpartum depression is the most significant risk factor.
 It can increase the chances of another episode by 30-50%.
 Also, a history of non-pregnancy-related depression or a family history of depression is a risk factor.
 Other risk factors are social stressors, such as financial problems and a lack of emotional support.

 Since postpartum depression may be triggered by the hormonal shifts that occur after childbirth, few studies have shown that a history of moderate to severe premenstrual syndrome or premenstrual dysphoric disorder highly increases the likelihood of postpartum depression.

-It is a severe episode of mental illness which begins suddenly in the days or weeks after having a baby.
+It is a severe episode of mental illness that begins suddenly in the days or weeks after having a baby.
 Symptoms can change rapidly.
-They can include high mood (mania), depression, confusion, hallucinations, delusions, thoughts of self-harm and harming the baby.
+They can include high mood (mania), depression, confusion, hallucinations, delusions, thoughts of self-harm, and harming the baby.

 What is the cause of postpartum psychosis?

 Postpartum psychosis doesn’t just arise as a result of anything you have thought or done, such as relationship problems, stress, or the baby being unwanted.
 There are likely to be many factors.
 We know that genetic factors are important.
 Changes in hormone levels and disrupted sleep patterns may also be involved.

 What are the risk factors?

 If you have ever had a diagnosis of bipolar disorder, schizophrenia, schizoaffective disorder, or other psychotic illness, your risk of postpartum psychosis is high.